Samia cynthia

 Samia cynthia, the ailanthus silkmoth, is a saturniid moth, used to produce silk fabric but not as domesticated as the silkworm, Bombyx mori.
 The moth has very large wings of 113–125 mm, with a quarter-moon shaped spot on both the upper and lower wings, whitish and yellow stripes and brown background.
 There are eyespots on the outer forewings.
 The species was first described by Dru Drury in 1773.

 Eri silk

 The common name, ailanthus silkmoth, refers to the host plant Ailanthus.
-There is a subspecies, S. cynthia ricini in India and Thailand that feeds upon the leaves of castor bean, and is known for the production of eri silk, and is often referred to by the common name eri silkmoth.
+There is a subspecies, S. cynthia ricini in India and Thailand that feeds upon the leaves of castor bean (Ricinus communis), and is known for the production of eri silk, and is often referred to by the common name eri silkmoth.

 The eri silk worm is the only completely domesticated silkworm other than Bombyx mori.
 The silk is extremely durable, but cannot be easily reeled off the cocoon and is thus spun like cotton or wool.